A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 For example, wearing orthotic devices over spastic muscles can prevent contractions from worsening.

-Similarly, individuals with poor trunk control may benefit from wearing a trunk brace or wheelchair seat mold to maintain sitting balance.
+Similarly, individuals with poor trunk control may benefit from wearing a trunk brace or using a molded wheelchair seat to maintain sitting balance.

 Secondary complications of SCI like spasticity, chronic pain, and depression can significantly affect one’s motivation and ability to pursue rehabilitation.
 Medications can help C8 spinal cord injury patients manage their secondary complications.

-For example, muscle relaxants or Botox injections can help temporarily relieve high muscle tone so that individuals can focus on performing the repetitions they need to stimulate neuroplasticity.
-This can help promote long-term reductions in spasticity and improve motor control.
+For example, muscle relaxants or Botox injections can help temporarily relieve high muscle tone so that individuals can focus on performing repetitive exercises and activities to stimulate neuroplasticity.
+This can help promote long-term reductions in spasticity, improve motor control, and potentially promote greater sensation.

 C8 Spinal Cord Injury: Key Points